Fender Custom Shop Telecaster Keith Richards Prototype

 Main guitar: Fender Telecaster

-The human riff, the monkey man, the toxic twin… Keith Richards is an enigma that fascinates well beyond the realm of music.
-Scientists still haven’t figured out how he’s alive after a life filled with every imaginable excess.
+The human riff, the monkey man, the toxic twin… Keith Richards is an enigma that fascinates far beyond the musical realm.
+Scientists still have no explanation for how he remains alive after a life marked by excess of every kind.

-But beyond the sensationalism of his legendary lifestyle, Richards is a masterful musician — the inventor of a unique style that has inspired the vast majority of rock guitarists who followed.
-In the early days, when he formed his band with Jagger in 1960 (before they even called themselves the Rolling Stones), Richards was deeply influenced by Chuck Berry, his lifelong idol.
-His playing was a mix of Berry's riffs and the loose bends heard on the old blues records he loved.
+But beyond the sensationalism of his novel-like life, Richards is a musician of rare stature, the inventor of a style entirely his own that has inspired the vast majority of rock guitarists who followed.
+In the beginning, when he formed his band (not yet called The Rolling Stones) with Jagger in 1960, Richards was deeply influenced by Chuck Berry, an idol he never abandoned.
+His playing combined Berry’s riffs with the loose, instinctive bends of the roots blues records he cherished.

-As the band’s music evolved, things culminated in the late '60s around the *Let It Bleed* era.
-The Stones had become the kings of a sweaty, blues-soaked rock 'n' roll that straddled London and the bayou.
-Around this time, Richards began crafting his greatest riffs using open G tuning.
-This new sonic palette, inspired by Ry Cooder, allowed Keith to develop a rawer, sharper style that perfectly matched the band’s grittier sound and Mick Taylor’s arrival on second guitar.
+As the band’s music evolved toward the late 1960s, around the time of Let It Bleed, the Stones became the undisputed leaders of a gritty, blues-soaked rock sound somewhere between London and the bayou.
+It was then that Richards wrote his greatest riffs in open G tuning.
+This new color, inspired by Ry Cooder, allowed Keith to develop a rawer, sharper approach that perfectly matched the harder overall sound and the arrival of Mick Taylor on second guitar.

-Richards is a rhythm guitarist — with all the nobility that this seemingly modest role implies.
-He holds the whole thing together, drives the band forward, and gives them that elastic sound born from two guitars weaving around each other in perfect sync.
-His chemistry with Ron Wood borders on telepathic — the two complement each other flawlessly without stepping on each other's toes.
+Richards is a rhythm guitarist in the noblest sense of the term, embodying the quiet authority of a role that appears modest but is absolutely essential.
+He holds the structure together, drives the band forward, and gives it that elastic sound of two guitars playing off one another in perfect complement.
+His musical partnership with Ron Wood borders on telepathy, with both players responding instinctively without ever stepping on each other’s toes.

 Additional information